ajsmth/rn-tools/packages/navigation/readme.md

 # @rn-tools/navigation

 A set of useful navigation components for React Native.
-Built with `react-native-screens`.
-Designed with flexibility in mind.
+Built with `react-native-screens` and designed with flexibility in mind.

 ## Installation